 - Counsel to the successful plaintiff in patent litigation trial in Abbvie Corporation v.
 Janssen Inc, 2014 FC 489.

-Atrisha he is a member of the Law Society of Upper Canada, the Canadian Bar Association, the Ontario Bar Association, and the Advocates’ Society.
+Atrisha was called to the Ontario bar in 2013.
+She is a member of the Law Society of Upper Canada, the Canadian Bar Association, the Ontario Bar Association, and the Advocates’ Society.
 She is fluent in French.